Murtu1609/VMwareBuildsandClones/README.md

 mention na in nic2 column if you do not require a second nic card

-mention same datastore name as sysdatastore, in datadatastore, if vm has only one disk or if same datastore is to be used for remaining disks
+mention na in disksizes, vcpus, corespersocket or memory to use the same values as in the template

 ostype can be windows or linux